NYC - STO

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from New York to Stockholm costs $391 on the route between New York John F Kennedy Intl Airport (JFK) and Stockholm Arlanda Airport (ARN).
-The most popular route is between Newark Airport (EWR) and Stockholm Arlanda Airport (ARN).
+The cheapest return flight from New York to Stockholm costs $341 on the route between New York John F Kennedy Intl Airport (JFK) and Stockholm Arlanda Airport (ARN).
+Over the past month, flights between Newark Airport (EWR) and Stockholm Arlanda Airport (ARN) were, on average, 5% cheaper than other New York-Stockholm routes.
+This is also the most popular route.

 What’s the cheapest day of the week to fly from New York to Stockholm?